-- Apply best practices, current concepts, theories, and research about effective teaching, learning, and administration to improve one's professional practice as a teacher or administrator. - Employ effective and appropriate leadership techniques that support educational and administrative objectives. - Use multiple strategies in efforts to help students of various levels and backgrounds to learn subject matter. - Discuss with a level of authority the funding and budgeting practices and legal principles of the American public school system. - Use information and technology to plan instructional and administrative strategies and improve learning, productivity, and professional practice. - Develop, organize, and perform sound research studies in institutional settings. - Communicate effectively with learners, their families, and other professionals in ways appropriate to purpose and content.
+- Apply best practices, current concepts, theories, and research about effective teaching, learning, and administration to improve one's professional practice as a teacher or administrator. - Demonstrate an understanding of the use of current and emerging technologies in a variety of educational settings. - Employ effective and appropriate technology and leadership techniques that support educational and administrative objectives. - Evaluate ethical issues, recognize administrative, legal and regulatory issues, and make appropriate decisions and recommendations based on sound research reasoning and analysis with sensitivity to stakeholder interests. - Discuss with a level of authority on the funding and budgeting practices and legal principles of the American public school system.

-Author a properly formatted and presented dissertation or Applied Doctoral Project (ADP) that represents a substantive research topic of original work.
+- Use information and technology to plan instructional and administrative strategies, and improve learning, productivity, and professional practice. - Communicate effectively with learners, their families, and other professionals in ways appropriate to purpose and content. - Author a properly formatted and presented Dissertation that represents a substantive research topic of original work.

 Successful students should demonstrate high quality communication and writing skills, become more critical of the status quo, and be well prepared to initiate school and process improvement based on solid reasoning backed by valid research.
-Graduates of the Program will emerge with a recognized degree and a set of diverse and relevant skills that are applicable in the pursuit of administration and advanced level positions in education fields.
+Graduates of the Program will emerge with a recognized degree and a set of diverse and relevant skills that are applicable in the pursuit of administration, and advanced level positions in education fields.